The Incredible Benefits of Bay Leaf Oil

-The most important thing when making bay leaf oil is patience.
-Once the ingredients are combined, you must let them marinate for 40 days.
+The most important thing you need when making bay leaf oil is patience.
+Once you’ve combined the ingredients, you’ll have to let them sit for 40 days.

-Antiseptic, antibiotic, pain relief properties…bay leaf oil has it all.
-Not only that, but this oil smells great and can also be used as a beauty product as well as a natural remedy to relieve several common ailments.
+It has antiseptic, antibiotic, and pain relief properties.
+In other words, it has it all!
+Moreover, it smells great and can also be used as a beauty product and as a natural remedy to relieve common ailments.

-Today, we want to encourage you to make your own bay leaf oil.
-That way, you save money and always have this multi-use, thousand-year-old treatment on hand.
+Today, we’ll explore how to make your own bay leaf oil.
+Doing so will save you money and you’ll always have this multi-use, thousand-year-old treatment on hand.

 Get ready to learn how to make your very own bay leaf oil!

-We’re sure you also probably know that this plant is amazing at enhancing the flavor of our food.
-After all, it adds a fantastic flavor to meat, rice, and some sauces.
+In addition, this plant is amazing at enhancing recipes.
+After all, it adds fantastic flavor to meat, rice, and sauces.

 However, what you may not know are the therapeutic uses of this essential oil.

 Also discover: How to make rosemary soap for oily skin

 1. Bay leaf oil encourages muscular relaxation